JoshMcguigan/nerve/README.md

 Nerve includes an integration test suite which requires `nasm` and `ld` to run.
 Once you have installed these dependencies, you can run the test suite with `cargo test`.

+## Benchmarks

+Running `cargo bench` will compile and run the example programs in the `bf-examples` directory.
+These benchmarks measure the performance of the compiled binaries, not the performance of Nerve itself.

 ## License

 Licensed under either of